simple-login/documentation/README.md

 3) Run the server locally if it isn't already done.
 The new page should appear on the left sidebar.
 Any change will be refreshed automatically.

-4) Create a pull request for the new page.
+4) Create a pull request for the new page, ideally with some screenshots of the changes.